What is this?

 How many visitors does the site get?

-The statistics page will answer this question with more detail, however, on average, the site gets about 10000 visitors a day.
+The statistics page will answer this question with more detail, however, on average, the site gets from 2000-10000 visitors a day.

 How much would this cost to duplicate?